xtuml/models/doc/notes/mapping/9337_mapping.md

 standard for Model-Driven Architecture (MDA) [3].
 Mapping focuses on the
 move from the Requirements and Design phases to the Implementation phase.
-Requirements and Design phases are modified slighltly by making them more precise.
+Requirements and Design phases are modified slightly by making them more precise.
 Strictly speaking, Mapping is a technique used in Implementation that _translates_ requirements and design artifacts into target technology in a predictable, repeatable and step-by-step process.